FooQoo/PRChecklistify/pages/side-panel/src/routes/README.md

 ## Overview

 This folder, named `routes`, is responsible for defining and managing the application's navigation structure and routing logic.
 It uses `react-router-dom` to create a memory router that renders different views based on the URL.
-This allows the side panel application to navigate between different sections, such as the default view, settings, GitHub PR view, and token setup views.
+This allows the side panel application to navigate between different sections, such as the default view, settings, GitHub PR view, GitHub token setup view, and OpenAI token setup view.

 - **Folder Name:** routes
 - **Purpose:** Defines and manages the application's routing and navigation.